benessilfie/Kenya-LP-Clone-Build/README.md

-# DoubleSouth's Kenya Landing Page Clone Project
+# Landing Page Clone Project

 This project is a clone build of Big Tank of Double South's Landing Page for Kenya.